jostylr/literate-programming/lp4.md

 ## Cli

 This is the command line file.
 It loads the literate programming document, sends it to the module to get a doc object, and then sends the file component to the save command.

-An optional second command-line
+By default, it loads the standard plugins in literate-programming-standard.
+This can be turned off with the -f command line option.
+All loaded literate programs inherit this decision.

     #!/usr/bin/env node